 - Charging system testing

-Detroit Diesel Electrical Service in Ventura & Channel Islands Harbor
+Detroit Diesel Electrical Service – Ventura to Santa Barbara

-805 Marine Diesel Mechanic provides mobile electrical system diagnosis and repair services throughout:
+805 Marine Diesel Mechanic provides mobile electrical diagnosis throughout Ventura, Oxnard, Channel Islands Harbor, and Santa Barbara.

 Detroit Diesel Electrical System FAQ